Thales of Miletus and his Thoughts on the Universe

 The Earth from Space.

-In fact, although he had no laboratory, no test tubes, and no instruments, he was the first to ask the questions: Who are we?
+Although he had no laboratory, no test tubes, and no instruments, he was the first to ask the question: Who are we?
 Where do we come from?
 Where are we going?

 Now, let’s enter the mind of this great philosopher known as “The Wise Astronomer”.
-As a matter of fact, he left many sayings for us to reflect and meditate upon.
-To think of our place in the infinite space of the cosmos, and our intimate relationship with it.
+He left many sayings for us to reflect and meditate upon.
+To think of our place in the infinite space of the cosmos and our intimate relationship with it.

 Thales said “Water is the first principle of everything”